Gerris: Mating system

 As a result of the tactics employed by both species there is evidence of rapid evolution between the sexes in a persistence-resistance form of sexual conflict.
 The sexes of species of genus Gerris compete between each other in an "arms race" behaviour where males and females have varying traits that serve to increase their own fitness over the other.
 Males evolved to harass females by chasing and lunging in an attempt to grapple the female for copulation, and females evolved mechanisms such as genital shielding, evasive maneuvers, and attempting to fight even when grappled.
 However, evading and fighting are quite costly for females and will give in if the costs of resistance outweigh the cost of mating.
 Genital shielding can best be seen in G. gracilicornis and a male will have a hard time at inserting his genitalia unless the female protrudes her genitalia out.
 Males have evolved to overcome this mechanism by attempting an intimate courtship instead of forceful mating, as well as a more hostile approach: attracting predators to force mating with females.
-The rationale behind attracting predators to force mating is due to how copulation occurs: a male will attempt to mount a female on the surface water;it is the female that is at most risk from insect-eating fish and water dwelling predators.
+The rationale behind attracting predators to force mating is due to how copulation occurs: a male will attempt to mount a female on the surface water; it is the female that is at most risk from insect-eating fish and water dwelling predators.

 After copulation, males continue to rest on top of females for some period of time - this is what is known as guarding duration.
 It can be hypothesized that when superfluous matings are plenty, females will extend this guarding duration by allowing the male to rest upon her for some time which in turn prevents harassment from other males.
-It is worth noting that this also incurs costs for the female as they must exert energetic costs to compensate for the passive male on her back, and that this might not be an effective tactic for females in the long run.
+This also incurs costs for the female as they must exert energetic costs to compensate for the passive male on her back, and that this might not be an effective tactic for females in the long run.